Common Name: Cockroaches / Waterbugs

 Greek Origins of Name: Blattodea is derived from “blatta”, the Greek word for cockroach.

-Distribution: Common throughout most of the world, most abundant in tropical and subtropical climates.
-Approximately 5 family and 50 species in North America and 5 family and ~4000 species worldwide
+Common throughout most of the world, most abundant in tropical and subtropical climates.
+Approximately 5 families and 50 species in North America and 5 families and ~4000 species worldwide

 The cockroaches, often known as “waterbugs”, are scavengers or omnivores.
 They are most abundant in tropical or subtropical climates, but they also inhabit temperate and boreal regions.
 Some species are commonly found in close association with human dwellings where they are considered pests.
 Cockroaches have an oval, somewhat flattened body that is well-adapted for running and squeezing into narrow openings.
 Rather than flying to escape danger, roaches usually scurry into cracks or crevices.
 Much of the head and thorax is covered and protected dorsally by a large plate of exoskeleton (the pronotum).